Updated: Nov 19, 2020

-The hormone Cortisol is both good and bad, just the right amount and you get decreased inflammation, too much, and the healing process slows right down.
+The hormone Cortisol is both good and bad, just the right amount and you can decrease inflammation, too much, and the healing process slows right down.

-So first let us first consider some research about cortisol levels and how they relate to massage therapy.
+First let us consider some research about cortisol levels and how they relate to massage therapy.